cytopia/check_php/README.md

     }
     "-u" = {
       value = "$php_updates$"
       description = "Check for updated PHP version online.
-Allowed values are 'w' for warnings and 'e' for critical errors.This check requires wget, curl or fetch."
+Allowed values are 'w' for warnings and 'e' for critical errors.
+This check requires wget, curl or fetch."
     }
     "-p" = {
       value = "$php_binary$"